Mithra

 • The National Museum: Its visit provides an overview of the civilizations that have succeeded in Syrian soil.
 It contains statues, seals, jewelry, masks, mosaics, tablets and weavings from the most important sites in the country.

-• The Umayyad Mosque: Located in the heart of the Medina, the mosque is distinguished by its prayer hall, its courtyard and its walls covered with mosaics.
+• The Umayyad Mosque: which is the best example of Arabic Islamic architecture that dates back to the 8th century A.D; The tour will also include a stroll in the old Souks to enjoy the oriental fragrance Located in the heart of the Medina, the mosque is distinguished by its prayer room, its courtyard and its walls covered with mosaics.

 • El-Azem Palace: Not far from the Great Mosque, in the labyrinth of the souk is the palace El-Azem.
 It is considered as the sumptuous model of the Damascene house whose exterior simplicity and sobriety do not suggest anything about a beautiful and rich interior, with many varieties of flowers, fruit trees and water jets.